 At Milestone C, the Life Cycle Sustainment Plan (LCSP) should show how the metrics and standards for sustainment will be checked, how product support will be given to test and evaluation assets, and how support will be given for initial fielding.

 Program Support Review

 The Program Support Review (PSR) is conducted to provide insight into current and future program execution through detailed analysis using the Defense Acquisition Program Support (DAPS) Methodology.
-A PSR is designed to assist the Program Managers (PM) and systems engineers prepare for Milestone A, B, and C decision reviews.
+A PSR is designed to assist the Program Managers (PM) and systems engineers in preparing for Milestone A, B, and C decision reviews.

 Combined Milestone B and Milestone C

 A few programs are allowed to combine Milestones B and C. Due to high costs, such as satellites and ships, these programs do not produce prototypes during Engineering Manufacturing & Development (EMD).
 In that case, the first article produced will be tested and evaluated and then fielded as an operational asset.
 The acquisition approach for these programs can be tailored by measures such as combining development and initial production investment commitments and a combined Milestone B and C. Additional decision points with appropriate criteria may be established for subsequent production commitments.